MATBckh22/MATB-STUDIOS/README.md

 $O(n^2) : n^2 + 100000n + 3^{1000}$

-- Even when $100000n$ is considered very large in the beginning, when n input grows to an incredibly large amount, $n^2$ will still be the dominant term.
+- Although $100000n$ is considered very large in the beginning, when n input grows to an incredibly large amount, $n^2$ will still be the dominant term.

 $O(n) : \log n + n + 4$